ESR-NZ/human_genomics_pipeline/README.md

 ### 2. Take the pipeline to the data on your local machine

 Clone the forked [human_genomics_pipeline](https://github.com/ESR-NZ/human_genomics_pipeline) repo into the same directory as your paired end fastq data to be processed.
-Required folder structure:
+Required folder structure and file naming convention:

 ```bash